 Fountains Abbey and Studley Royal Water Garden: North Yorkshire, England

-Explore the atmospheric ruins of this 12th-century abbey and look out for wild spring flowers adding a splash of colour to the medieval stone.
+Explore the atmospheric ruins of the 12th-century Fountain’s Abbey and look out for wild spring flowers adding a splash of colour to the medieval stone.
 The water garden is just as spectacular with its moon-shaped ponds and classical statuary.
-It was the vision of John Aislabie who created it, and it remains one of Britain’s most spectacular Georgian water gardens.
+It was the vision of John Aislabie who created it, and the World Heritage Site remains one of Britain’s most spectacular Georgian water gardens.

 Glendurgan Garden: Cornwall, England